HKBUproject/historical-uyghur-chinese-corpus/README.md

 <img src="/images/Raw_GitHub.png">

 <a id="note1" href="#note1ref"><sup>1</sup></a>The RB documents in Turki and RA004 were all translated from Chinese by the same translator or group of translators, working for the Mongolian and Chinese Affairs Commission.
+<a id="note2" href="#note2ref"><sup>1</sup></a>Documents RA003 and RA005 show some influences from the forms of language found in the RB sub-collection, since they adopt a higher register in their lexicon and use an orthography similar to that found in the RB documents.
+<a id="note3" href="#note3ref"><sup>1</sup></a>QA009, since it is a literature text, is less colloquial but is still not standard classical Chinese.